gmngmstr/CSELv2/Modifications.md

 - Added addAdmin option
 - Added updateAutoInstall option
 - Added a score report generator
+- Added a FTP option
+- Added function to create a new window asking for server info
+- Added a save and load function for the ftp server
+- Fixed the save and load function for the silentMiss option

 ## List of modifications to payload
 - Fixed score totaler